outtieTV/wordfinder/README.md

-# Scrabble Word Finder by outtieTV
+# Word Finder by outtieTV
-An Open-Source Self-Hosted Scrabble Word Finder<br />
+An Open-Source Self-Hosted Word Finder<br />
 <br />
 On Windows/Mac/Linux:
-1. Download Scrabble Word Finder source code and unzip it somewhere
+1. Download Word Finder source code and unzip it somewhere
 2. Install PHP
-3. cd to scrabblewordfinder directory that contains index.html
+3. cd to wordfinder directory that contains index.html
 4. Download a wordlist.txt of your choosing to the above directory
 5. Run fix-dictionaries.py with the wordlist.txt if needed
-6. Choose either scrabble_word_finder.php for sqlite or scrabble_word_finder_sql.php for mysql 8+
+6. Choose either word_finder.php for sqlite or word_finder_sql.php for mysql 8+
-7. Rename scrabble_word_finder_sql.php to scrabble_word_finder.php if using sql mode.
+7. Rename word_finder_sql.php to scrabble_word_finder.php if using sql mode.
-8. Edit scrabble_word_finder.php in a text editor and change the line that says $WORDLIST_FILE = __DIR__ . "/CSW24_modified.txt";
+8. Edit word_finder.php in a text editor and change the line that says $WORDLIST_FILE = __DIR__ . "/CSW24_modified.txt";
 9. Run php -S 0.0.0.0:80
-10. Open browser to localhost:80/scrabble_word_finder.php to generate scrabbleAnagrams.sqlite or scrabbleDB
+10. Open browser to localhost:80/word_finder.php to generate scrabbleAnagrams.sqlite or scrabbleDB
 11. Navigate to localhost:80 to use the word finder.
 <br />
 <br />